chaimmendelson/FastApiTemplate/README.md

 A comprehensive FastAPI template with built-in logging, monitoring, middleware, and utility components for rapid API development.

+**⚠️ Important**:

+- **Fork this repository** before making any changes - do not edit this template directly
+- Only edit content in the `app/src` folder.
+The `app/general` folder contains the core framework and should not be modified

 ## 🚀 Quick Start

 ### Prerequisites